ngmor/diffusion_policy/README.md

 ## Defining new configurations
 If training configurations do not require different data formatting/inputs/outputs, settings can be changed by simply providing overrides when [calling the training command](#train).

-If new training configurations required different data format settings (ex: decimation rate) or different inputs/outputs to the model, two files will have to be created.
+If new training configurations require different data format settings (ex: decimation rate) or different inputs/outputs to the model, two files will have to be created.

 ### 1. Task Config
 Located at `ws/src/diffusion_policy/diffusion_policy/config/task/`, these task config files define task info for the model.
 Most of these files I left as essentially default based on the other config examples in the repo.
 It's important to set the `defaults.data_conversion` to the correct `data_conversion` config and match the observation/action dimensions with that `data_conversion` config.